 As a result of an imbalance, whether in individuals or encompassing a society (cultures and countries have their own elements), various physical signs will manifest.
 A society that creates the conditions for a virus to run amok is such an imbalance.
 In the case of Covid-19 the immune system is overrun and weakened and counterintuitively can become overly reactive and attack the body — what epidemiologists call a “cytokine storm”.

 Firstly let’s look at Air.
 The virus primarily affects the lungs which relates to breathing and the element of Air.
 Air is the intellect, the celebration of mental activity.
 It is our connection to the greater good and working together for a future goal.
 Air is also the respect for the past, the community and the storing of the harvest.
-Under stress an Air element can be miserly and can overload on judgement.
+Under stress an Air element can be miserly and will overload on anger.
 When judgemental or overly critical, Air becomes polluted and visible.
 An Air element who self-aggrandises is not respected.

 The element of Fire is an archetype of the immune system or immune response.
 Fire is inspiration and individuality, the belief in possibilities.
 It is is projecting an idea, a vision, a confidence in manifesting a desire.
 Fire is the need to be accepted, to be seen but not restrained.
 When in balance a Fire element provides verbal encouragement and warmth.
-Under stress a Fire element can overload on anger and be verbally abusive.
+Under stress a Fire element can overload on judgement and be verbally abusive.
 When Fire is out of balance the immune system will struggle.
 It can become weak or overreact and start attacking the body — pillaging itself.

 Both Fire and Air are masculine elements (Water and Earth being feminine).
 The interplay of these two elements is important in understanding the metaphysics of Covid-19.
 When the intellect is weak there is a lack of inspiration, a lack of vision, as elementally there is not enough oxygen to fuel the Fire.
 When the intellect is too strong, too judgemental, Air will put out Fire or cause it to rage.
-When out of balance Fire burns and rapaciously uses up Air.
+When out of balance Fire rages and rapaciously uses up Air.

 So if someone were to ask me what do we do about the virus in a metaphysical sense, then in response I would look at these two elemental insights: